 1. Apple or Pear with Nuts or Nut Butter

-This powerful combo is a popular go-to snack for several of the dietitians we interviewed, and for good reason.
+This powerful combo is a popular go-to snack for several dietitians we interviewed, and for a good reason.
 "Apples and pears contain fiber, especially if you eat the skin, and nuts are packed with a mix of plant-based protein, healthful fats, and fiber, so they do a great job of satisfying your appetite while managing blood sugar," notes Stark.
-Almost any seasonal fruit provides similar benefits and seeds like pumpkin or sunflower seeds can be a good swap for nuts as well.
+Almost any seasonal fruit provides similar benefits—and seeds like pumpkin or sunflower seeds can also be a good swap for nuts.

 Craving something crunchy?
 "This high-fiber whole grain is the ultimate snack," says Kelsey Pezzuti, M.S., RD.
 "It's inexpensive, easy to prepare, and packs the perfect crunch," she adds.
-Whole grain snacks like popcorn not only boost your fiber intake, but also add vitamins and minerals like B vitamins and iron.
+Whole grain snacks like popcorn boost your fiber intake and add vitamins and minerals like B vitamins and iron.
 "Replacing refined grains with whole grains may also lower cholesterol, specifically low-density lipoprotein (LDL) and triglycerides," says Jody Bergeron, M.S., RN, BSN, CEN.

 Popcorn is versatile and can be enjoyed as a sweet or savory snack.
 But watch those toppings!
-A heavy hand with butter, salt, or caramel can take it from healthy to indulgent quickly.
+A heavy hand with butter, salt, or caramel can quickly take it from healthy to indulgent.
 If you're making it at home, try our Everything Bagel Microwave Popcorn, Lemon Parm Popcorn, or for a sweet option, Cinnamon-Sugar Microwave Popcorn.

 When buying it in the bag (or box), look for options lower in added sugar (<4g per serving) and sodium (<200mg per serving) and use plant-based oils instead of butter for flavor.
 Quinn Snacks Popcorn, Lesser Evil, and Skinny Pop are three brands that have great options.